Special Education

-If you have concerns about your child’s special education services, we suggest trying the following strategies to resolve the issue before calling our intake line:
+If you have concerns about your child’s educational or behavioral needs not being met at school, we suggest trying the following strategies to resolve the issue before calling our intake line:

 • Always document your concerns in writing.
 We recommend emailing your child’s teacher, principal, and any other adults they interact with at the school (special education teacher, therapists, etc.) with your concerns.
 Explain what you are concerned about, including any relevant dates and times, and let the school know what support you would like to see for your child or ask how they can help your child.

-• Request your child’s records.
-You have the right to copies of any records that the school keeps about your child.
-We recommend emailing your child’s principal to ask for any documents that might address your concerns, including IEP meeting minutes and documents, discipline-related documents like incident reports or suspension notices, and any progress reports or other monitoring data on your child.
+• Request your child’s records and any other information.
+You have the right to review any records that the school keeps about your child.
+We recommend emailing your child’s principal to ask for any documents that might address your concerns: IEP meeting minutes and documents, copies of report cards, progress reports, classroom assessment results, standardized test results, attendance reports, and any office referrals or behavioral write-ups.
 Use these documents to better understand what is happening and to ask the school for targeted support for your child.
+Here is a template email you can use to request more information and documentation.

 • Ask for a meeting as soon as you find yourself concerned about something.
-You can ask for an IEP meeting at any time, for any reason, if you think there is something the school can be doing to better support your child.
-If you don’t think your child is getting the right special education services, ask for an IEP meeting.
+You can ask for a team meeting (IEP, 504, etc.) at any time, for any reason, if you think there is something the school can be doing to better support your child.
+If you don’t think your child is getting the right services or an accommodation that they need, ask for a team meeting.
 If you are concerned that the school is not supporting your child and they are having behavior issues in school as a result, ask for a Functional Behavior Assessment (FBA) and Behavior Intervention Plan (BIP).
 If your child already has a BIP, ask for a BIP review meeting.

 Resources